w3c/wai-about-wai/_about/new-work.md

 ## Introduction

-We hope you'll find accessibility work on this page that you are interested in contributing to through the W3C Web Accessibility Initiative (WAI).
+We hope you'll find accessibility work on this page that you are interested in contributing to through W3C WAI.
 After each item, is the acronym of the responsible Working Group (WG) and some Task Forces (TF), so you know where to go if you want to participate.
 That information is later in this page &mdash; first, let's look at some of the work itself.

 ## Current Work Highlights